Alluxio/alluxio/docs/en/Getting-Started.md

 ### [AWS Bonus] Configuration for AWS

-If you have an Amazon AWS account with your access key id and secret key, you can modify the Alluxio configuration for performing other tasks later in this guide.
+If you have an Amazon AWS account with your access key id and secret key, you can modify the Alluxio configuration now in preparation for interacting with Amazon S3 later in this guide.
 Open the config file **conf/alluxio-env.sh** in your favorite editor to modify it.
 Add the following line to add your AWS access information.

 ```
 ALLUXIO_JAVA_OPTS="-Dfs.s3n.awsAccessKeyId=AWS_ACCESS_KEY_ID -Dfs.s3n.awsSecretAccessKey=AWS_SECRET_ACCESS_KEY"